As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Antigua is a beautiful colonial city located only an hour away from the busy Guatemala City.
-Year after year, Guatemala has been getting more and more tourism and in 2020 there will be even more.
-Come to Antigua and admire at the beautiful colonial buildings, beautiful nature surrounded by volcanoes (some active), and enjoy some authentic Guatemalan food.
+Year after year, Guatemala has been getting more and more tourism (with the exception of 2020 obviously) thanks to it’s beautiful colonial buildings, beautiful nature surrounded by volcanoes (some active), and authentic Guatemalan food.

 Everyone used to think Guatemala is very dangerous and wouldn’t travel there but that myth is gone now.
 Antigua is an extremely safe city in Guatemala.
 The city is extremely tourist-friendly, the streets are walkable, and there is just so much culture packed in this little city.

 Some of the top things to do in Antigua include hiking a volcano and seeing it erupt, trying the native coffee, and much more.
 The best thing is?
 All of this is can be done for less than £40 ($50) a day, perfect for a backpacker’s budget.
 Come to Antigua and find out more yourself!